Documents Required for Dominican Birth Transcription

 We understand that obtaining recent cédula photos or other documentation can be impossible in cases of estrangement.
 The Transcription Department takes the lack of relationship between parent and child into consideration when reviewing applications.

 However, providing as complete documentation as possible significantly improves the likelihood of smooth and timely approval.
-Many clients ask mutual relatives for help to obtain photos of the front and back of the parent's cédula.
+Many clients ask mutual relatives for help to obtain photos of both the front and back of the parent's cédula.

 If you cannot obtain certain documents, let us know your situation — we'll work with you to present the strongest possible case with the documentation you can provide.